Oil producers as 'superheroes' is not how it works, UAE minister says | Headlines

 Oil producers as 'superheroes' is not how it works, UAE minister says

 The United Arab Emirates will work with OPEC+ to make sure the energy market is stable, he said.
-The UAE is doing its best to raise capacity to 5 million barrels per day (bpd) but that does not mean it wants to act on its own or leave OPEC+, a group that includes the Organization of the Petroleum Exporting Countries, Russia and others, Mazrouei said.
+RAISING UAE CAPACITY The UAE is doing its best to raise capacity to 5 million barrels per day (bpd) but that does not mean it wants to act on its own or leave OPEC+, a group that includes the Organization of the Petroleum Exporting Countries, Russia and others, Mazrouei said.
+"We as a country are trying to do our best.

 - Country: